oliverschloebe/simple-yearly-archive/readme.txt

 * Min version set to 2.3

 = 1.2.2 =
-* Private posts are now prefixed with "Private" in order to follow WordPress standards (Thanks Andrei Borota!)
+* Private posts are now prefixed with "Private" in order to follow WordPress standards

 = 1.2.1 =
 * Fixed a warning message